Jiefei-Wang/SharedObject/README.md

 getSharedCopy(shared_A)
 #> [1] FALSE
 ```
-The properties can be changed via `setCopyOnWrite`, `setSharedSubset` and `setSharedCopy`.
-Please see `Global options` and `Advanced topics` sections to see the meaning of the properties and how to use them in a proper way.
+Please see the advanced topic to see the meaning of the properties and how to set them in a proper way.

 # Supported data types and structures
-For the basic R type, the function supports `raw`, `logical`, `integer`, `double` and `complex`. `character` is not supported as it closely relates to R cache(`character` has been supported in Bioc 3.13).
+For the basic R type, the function supports `raw`, `logical`, `integer`, `double`, `complex` and `character`.
+Note that sharing a character vector is beneficial only when there are a lot repetitions in the elements of the vector.
+Due to the complicated structure of the character vector, you are not allowed to set the value of a shared character vector to a value which haven't presented in the vector.
+Therefore, It is recommended to treat the shared character vector as read-only.

 For the container, the function supports `list`, `pairlist` and `environment`.
 Sharing a container is equivalent to sharing all elements in the container, the container itself will not be shared.
 Therefore, adding or replacing an element in a shared container in one worker will not implicitly change the shared container in the other workers.
 Since a data frame is fundamentally a list object, sharing a data frame will follow the same principle.

 For the more complicated data structure like `S3` and `S4` class.
 They are available out-of-box.
 Therefore, there is no need to customize the `share` function to support an S3/S4 class.
 However, if the S3/S4 class has a special design(e.g. on-disk data), the function `share` is an S4 generic and developers are free to define their own `share` method.

 When an object is not sharable, no error will be given and the same object will be returned.
+This should be a rare case as most data types are supported.
 The argument `mustWork = TRUE` can be used if you want to make sure the return value is a shared object.

 ```r
 ## the element `A` is sharable and `B` is not